-- bcrypt_sha256: Internal algorithm has been changed to use HMAC-SHA256 instead of plain SHA256.
-This should strengthen the hash against brute-force attempts which bypass the intermediary hash by using known-sha256-digest lookup tables (issue 114). - bcrypt: OS native backend ("os_crypt") now raises the new PasswordValueError if password is provided as non-UTF8 bytes under python 3 (These can't be passed through, due to limitation in stdlib's crypt. crypt()).
+- bcrypt\sha256: Internal algorithm has been changed to use HMAC-SHA256 instead of plain SHA256.
+This should strengthen the hash against brute-force attempts which bypass the intermediary hash by using known-sha256-digest lookup tables (issue 114). - bcrypt: OS native backend ("os\crypt") now raises the new PasswordValueError if password is provided as non-UTF8 bytes under python 3 (These can't be passed through, due to limitation in stdlib's crypt. crypt()).
 Prior to this release, it confusingly raised MissingBackendError instead.

-Also improved legacy berypt format workarounds, to support a few more UTF8 edge cases than before.
+Also improved legacy bcrypt format workarounds, to support a few more UTF8 edge cases than before.